jwlodek/Semantic-Code-Browsing/README.md

 ### Usage

 To start, you will need a `C` or `Prolog` program, and you will need `Python 3`.
-Start the shell by giving the path to the program file as an argument:
+Start the shell by giving the path to the program file as an argument to the `browse_code.py` script:

 ```
 PS E:\Stony Brook\09-Fall19\CSE 505\Semantic-Code-Browsing> py .\browse_code.py .\examples\larger_example.c